knife-zero/knife-zero.github.io/20_getting_started.md

 ### Bootstrap servers

-Bootstraping development server.
+Bootstrapping development server.
 Unless otherwise stated, all commands have been running on the workstation.

 ```
 $ knife zero bootstrap 153.120.97.132 --ssh-user ubuntu